Sign up for APHA emails to stay up-to-date on key public health news. ×

 For information about accessibility services provided for registrants, visit the Accessibility page.
 If you are a presenter requiring specific accommodations, such as a sign language interpreter, please contact APHA directly via email or by calling 202-777-2528.

-Creating Accessible PowerPoint
+Creating An Accessible PowerPoint

 For complete step by step guidance go to WebAim Microsoft PowerPoint Accessibility or Prezi Accessibility.
 WebAim also offers accessible PowerPoint templates.
 All slides must be accessible and compatible with screen readers.

-• If you include images or graphs, always add Alt Text
+• If you include images or graphs, always add alt text

 • Use a font size of 20 or greater.